Vasuji/CARND-traffic-sign-classifier/writeup-template.md

 * Which parameters were tuned?
 How were they adjusted and why?
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

 If a well known architecture was chosen:
 * What architecture was chosen?

+My network is a convolutional neural network, as these tend to do very well with images.
+I mostly used the same architecture as the LeNet neural network did, with 2 convolutional layers and 3 fully connected layers.
+I also did a few attempts with one less convolutional layer (which sped it up by a decent amount but dropped the accuracy) as well as one less fully connected layer (which only marginally dropped the accuracy).

 * Why did you believe it would be relevant to the traffic sign application?

+One item I did change from the basic LeNet structure was adding dropout to the fully connected layers.
+Although this makes initial epochs in validation a little worse, I gained an additional 3% on test accuracy.
+Since I was getting to validation accuracy of around 97%, with test accuracy down by 88-89%, there was clearly a little bit of overfitting being done.
+Dropout helped get my test accuracy into the 90's by preventing some of that overfitting.
+I put dropout at 0.7 probability as that tended to still validate at a decent rate within an acceptable number of epochs over a lower number such as 0.5.
+Also, I switched max pool to average pool as that seemed to slightly increase accuracy.

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

+I ran through a few items for each paramater in order to tune my model further.
+The results of this are shown below; not that this is not a true grid search as I was only tuning one parameter at a time as opposed to checking every combination of the below items.
+For speed's sake, I stuck to 10 epochs, although there is definitely a potential had I ran through something like 100 epochs to improve the validation accuracy while at the same time arriving at a better final test score.
+The default otherwise used was a learning rate of .01, 150 batch size, 2 convolutional layers and 3 fully connected layers (which is after a little bit of guess and check already).
+Learning rate after 10 epochs:
+.1 = .040
+.01 = .976 .005 = .983 .001 = .973
+Batch size after 10 epochs:
+250 = .967
+150 = .976
+50 = .043
+Less layers after 10 epochs:
+2 convolutional, 3 fully connected = .976
+1 convolutional, 3 fully connected = .944
+2 convolutional, 2 fully connected = .979 (this came out slightly better than the 2 convolutional and 3 fully connected above, but given the similarity I preferred the slightly deeper model as there was almost no difference in speed.
+I chose this because I thought the additional layer that included dropout would help against overfitting).
+As the CNN with 2 convolutional layers, 3 fully connected, a learning rate of .005 and a batch size 150 appears to result in the optimal CNN, I utilized this for the final model.

 ### Test a Model on New Images